This blog will discuss the pink lady medication, a type of prescription medication used to treat severe acid reflux.

-Some versions of the Pink Lady may contain anticholinergic agents which also decrease gastric secretions, ease possible spasms in the stomach, and help prevent the patient from the side effects of using the anesthetic (the lidocaine).
+Some versions of the Pink Lady may contain anticholinergic agents which also decrease gastric secretions, ease possible spasms in the stomach, and help prevent the patient from the side effects of using the anesthetic (lidocaine).

 How can a compounding pharmacy help you?

-Pink Lady is not commercially available in Canada and must be prescribed by a doctor, so you have to get your prescription to a compounding pharmacy, and they will make it and deliver it to you if you wish.
+Pink Lady is not commercially available in Canada and must be prescribed by a doctor, so you have to first get a prescription, then forward it to a compounding pharmacy, and they will make it and deliver it to you if you wish.

 Like all medications, Pink Lady could have some side effects that result from using the antacids, anesthetic, and anticholinergic components, such as: